Looking for Support?

-Contact the AccessAbility team to discuss potential support options for you in your study.
+Contact the AccessAbility and Inclusion team to discuss potential support options for you in your study.

 If you are a student living with a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty), then AccessAbility Advisors can assist you to meet the requirements of your course.

 If you are caring for someone living with a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty) or who is frail and aged then you may also be eligible to register for services.